-- Dry Fruits – You can use toasted nuts like cashew, almond, pistachios, walnuts (crushed into smaller pieces) and raisins.
+- Dry Fruits – You can use toasted nuts like cashew, almond, pistachios, walnuts (crushed into smaller pieces), and raisins.
 Even edible rose petals can also be used.

 - Bread Croutons – Fry some dry bread in ghee till crisp as we do for shahi tukda.
 These ghee fried bread croutons add crunch and a shahi tukda like character to the whole parfait.

-How To Assemble Phirni Parfait?
+How To Assemble Phirni Parfait

-- Meanwhile, chop the fruits into bite-size pieces.
+Meanwhile, chop the fruits into bite-size pieces.
 Make sure to cut them just before assembling the parfait as fruits might lose their freshness.

 Is phirni serve hot or cold?

 It is a matter of personal choice.
-During the summer season, most of us like to enjoy phirni chilled whereas on a cold winter night it is best served warm or at least at room temperature.
+During the summer season, most of us like to enjoy phirni chilled, whereas, on a cold winter night, it is best served warm or at least at room temperature.
 But phirni parfait is always served chilled.

 How to thicken the firni?

-Other Indian Kheer Recipes You Might Like:
+More Indian Kheer Recipes

 If you try this recipe and love it, please leave a comment and a rating.
 This helps us grow and reach many other food lovers like you, who are looking for a perfect tried and tested recipe.